-Reasons to have: to show to family back home/ to have as a keepsake of your wedding day.
+Reasons to have: for your family back home/ to have as a keepsake of your wedding day.

 Shown here: Linear edit abridged.